 Water Softener - Salt Bridge

-Sometimes a hard crust or salt bridge forms in the salt storage area.
+Sometimes a hard crust or salt bridge forms in the salt storage area of a water softener.
 This is a layer of salt fused together to form a bridge or crust while underneath it is a mixture of salt water and empty space.
 When this happens, the salt will not dissolve in the water to make brine.

 Looking into the salt tank, it may appear that it is 1/2 or more full of salt so it may be difficult to tell whether you have a salt bridge.
 The salt should be loose all the way to the bottom.